 Both Intel and AMD regularly release new processors which offer enhanced performance levels, for Intel this used to be almost annually, over the past few years it has been more like every 18 months.

-The problem is that when the newer and faster processors are released they are still called i3’s, i5’s i7’s, and i9’s.
+The problem is that when the newer and faster processors are released they are still called i3’s, i5’s i7’s, and i9’s, (or Core Ultra 3, 5, 7, & 9 moving forward).

 AMD essentially do the same thing with their chips although they tend to have slightly longer periods between new releases.